Traffic Management Hi-Vis Requirements (UK)

 Which hi-vis class is required for traffic management?

-Traffic management environments often require higher levels of visibility due to vehicle speeds and roadside risk levels.
+Traffic management environments often require higher levels of visibility due to vehicle speeds, roadside exposure and poor weather conditions.

-While the correct class should always be determined through a workplace risk assessment, roadside environments commonly require:
+While the correct class should always be determined through a workplace risk assessment, roadside work commonly requires:

-• Class 2 hi-vis garments for certain operational roles
+• Class 2 hi-vis garments for some operational roles

 • Class 3 hi-vis garments where maximum visibility is required